jouni/j-elements/docs/pages/prototypes/tokens.md

 `colors.css` defines a collection of static color scales – a range of colors from light to dark – for various hues, for example, "slate", "red", "emerald", "purple", and "rose".
 At the moment those scales are copied from [Tailwind CSS](https://tailwindcss.com/docs/customizing-colors).

-## Palette
+## Dark mode

-The palette tokens adapt to light and dark modes, mapping to the static color scales.
+The color tokens adapt to light and dark modes, mapping to the static color scales.

 The `theme="dark"` and `theme="light"` attributes can be used to toggle between modes, at any level of DOM hierarchy.